 15 Tips For Dating In Your 30s

-When dating in your 30s, you need to exercise the same caution as you would in your 20s.
-However, there are a few extra things to consider.
+When dating in your 30s, you must exercise the same caution as in your 20s.
+However, there are a few extra things to consider before starting your “find my soulmate journey.”

 1. Think about the age factor